silverbox/dynamodbtool/README.md

 - Show basic info of the table(record count, size, key information)
 - Copy selected cell string to PC'S clipboard.
 - Detail information dialog available.
-- Update the record.
+- Add, Update and Delete the record.
 (Especially, please use it under your responsibility)
+- PartiQL available.

 ## Requirement